alexlafroscia/OpenInTweetbot/README.md

 ***
 ## Known Issues

-* A blank tab is opened along with Tweetbot
+[x] A blank tab is opened along with Tweetbot
+[ ] Activating OIT only works about every other time, but I think this is an issue with TweetBot's URL scheme, not my extension

 ***